tnc-ca-geo/urban-tree-inequality/README.md

 # US Urban Tree Cover Inequality Atlas 2016

-The Urban Tree Cover Inequality Atlas (version 2016.9) is a Google Earth Engine web tool that maps tree canopy across 100 urban areas in the U.S. and displays the relationship between tree canopy and income inequality.
-The data was developed from high-resolution aerial imagery, summer temperatures, and census demographics.
-The tool allows users to explore information on tree canopy cover, summer temperatures, income, population density, and "tree gap" (the difference in tree canopy between low-income and high-income census blocks) in each urban area.
+The Urban Tree Cover Inequality Atlas (version 2016.9) is a Google Earth Engine web tool that maps tree canopy across 100 urbanized areas in the U.S. and displays the relationship between tree canopy and income inequality.
+The data was developed from high-resolution aerial imagery, satellite remotely sensed land summer temperatures, and census demographics.
+The tool allows users to explore the information on tree canopy cover, summer temperatures, income, population density, and "tree gap" (the difference in tree canopy between low-income and high-income census blocks) in each urban area.
 The web tool is available at: https://tinyurl.com/tree-inequality.
 A manuscript with a full description of the methods used is in review and all datasets will soon be made publicly available.

 # Installation and Usage
 To use this code, you must have a Google Earth Engine account.
 You can create an account at: https://code.earthengine.google.com/